wurstscript/wurstscript.github.io/_doc/tutorials/wurst_for_vjass_users/page_1.md

 ## Why wurst?

-### integrated developer experience with *code* first
+### Integrated developer experience with *code* first

 As discussed above, wurst also provides a sleek development experience - but unlike vJass, it puts the code first.
+Using object editing, compiletime functionality and the vast standard library, all objects can be represented in code and be versioned using git.

 ### A true compiler

 Wurst is a compiled language, which fundamentally gives it advantages and scope for enormous, leaping improvements, like:

-* updates that improve performance, by way of optimiser changes
+* Ipdates that improve performance, by way of optimiser changes
-* debug information for failure scenarios - including in-game stack traces
+* Debug information for failure scenarios - including in-game stack traces
 * Automatic nulling of variables to prevent tedious leaks

 ### Higher levels of abstraction